Morris & Stone -- Orange County's Premiere Civil Litigation Firm

 In fact, the law actually contemplates a "right to breach".
 Let's use another hypothetical.
 You attend an art auction, and pay a $1,000 deposit for a bidder's number.
 The agreement provides that if you bid on any artwork, you will be charged a ten percent deposit and the remainder is due within ten days.
 The agreement also provides that if you fail to pick up the artwork and pay the remaining amount due within ten days, you will forfeit the ten percent deposit.

 This is an actual case (although the numbers were quite different), and the art gallery properly lost.
-The bidder had a "right to breach" or, alternatively, was not in breach at all.
+The bidder had a "right to breach" or, alternatively, this was not in breach at all.
 The agreement provided what would happen if a bidder failed to perform.
-The bidders, therefore, knew the extent of their exposure if they decided to breach.
+The bidders, therefore, knew the extent of their exposure if they decided not to go through with the purchase.
 If the gallery did not want bidders to walk away, the agreement could have simply provided that bidders remained liable for the full amount.
 This is another example of how there can be a breach, but that breach may not entitle the plaintiff to all damages suffered as a result.

 If the breach of contract was flagrant, can I sue for fraud?